Click Energy vs Powershop Australia

 Which is better overall: Click Energy or Powershop Australia?

-Comparing average usage rates and customer satisfaction ratings in our dataset, Powershop Australia scores higher on both metrics.
+Based on average usage rates in our dataset, Powershop Australia offers a more competitive rate.
 The right choice for you depends on your state, usage patterns, and whether you have solar panels.

 How do I switch from Click to Powershop (or vice versa)?